 - Email us at DataProtection@skadden.com;

-- Provide enough information to identify you (e.g., name, email address);
+- Provide enough information to identify yourself (e.g., name, email address, etc.);

 - Provide proof of your identity and address (a copy of your driver’s license or passport and a recent utility or credit card bill); and

 - Provide the information to which your request relates.

 We have implemented technical and organizational security measures in an effort to safeguard the personal information in our custody and control.
 Such measures include, for example, limiting access to personal information only to staff and authorized service providers on a need-to-know basis for the purposes described in this Privacy Statement, as well as other administrative, technical, and physical safeguards.

 We endeavor to take all reasonable steps to protect your personal information, but cannot guarantee the security of any data you disclose online.
 Please note that email is not a secure medium and should not be used to send confidential or sensitive information.
 By providing information online, you accept the inherent security risks of providing information over the Internet and will not hold us responsible for any breach of security, unless it is due to our negligence or willful default.

 Skadden is an international law firm comprised of multiple offices and affiliated entities in numerous jurisdictions.
 Details regarding our offices and affiliated entities can be found at https://www.skadden.com/locations.
 Your personal information may be transferred to or shared across our integrated computer networks with one or more of Skadden offices and our affiliated offices in the United States and other countries that may not be subject to data protection laws similar to those prevailing in the jurisdiction in which such information is provided to or received by us.
 However, all of our offices adhere to the same procedures with respect to your personal information, including this Privacy Statement.